 Staff Psychologist email@example.com

-I recently joined the Colgate Counseling Center in 2012.
-As a central New York native, I am very pleased to have returned to the area after several years in Florida, where I earned a master’s degree from Rollins College and a PhD from the University of Miami.
-I completed internship at the Florida State University Counseling Center, and a post-doctoral residency in a residential addiction treatment center.
+I joined the Colgate Counseling Center in 2012.
+As a Central New York native, I’m so very pleased to be back in the area after several years of living in Florida.
+While in Florida, I earned a master’s degree in Mental Health Counseling from Rollins College and a Ph.D. in Counseling Psychology from the University of Miami.
+I completed internship at the Florida State University Counseling Center, and a post-doctoral residency in the residential addiction treatment unit of a psychiatric hospital.
+Although I enjoyed long walks on the beach, after years of wishing the seasons would change, I decided to move back “home”.

-Although I’ve worked with people of all ages, in a variety of settings, including hospitals and community mental health centers, I have a clear preference for working with college students.
+I’ve worked with people of all ages, in a variety of settings, including several colleges as well as hospitals and community mental health centers.
 My primary area of interest is helping students with their own personal growth and development, while taking into consideration individual characteristics and values.
-Issues I find particularly interesting include stress management, anxiety, depression, substance abuse, relationships, and family dynamics.
-My therapeutic orientation tends toward a blend of systems theory, Adlerian, and cognitive-behavioral therapy.
+I appreciate all forms of diversity.
+I believe that managing stress is vital to overall well-being, and have advanced training in meditation, mindfulness, stress management and mind/body medicine.
+Issues I find particularly interesting include anxiety, depression, relationships and family dynamics.
+My therapeutic orientation tends toward a blend of systems theories, Adlerian, and cognitive-behavioral therapy.

 Niki Keating, PhD